palexdev/VirtualizedFX/wiki/Table.md

 **However**, this is only true in case cells are mapped as `[Integer -> Cell]`.
 As discussed [above, at point 2](#_on-changeseventsactions_); in case we use a `StateMap`, we could retrieve and manipulate the cells by using the **column as a key**.

+### The last column

+In table components, there is a common convention about the last column: _if the container is bigger than all the columns' width combined, then the last column should take up all the remaining empty space_.
+This is quite problematic for the architecture of VFXTable.
+In other words, the last column is breaking one of the core rules of virtualization: all cells/subcomponents must have fixed size, so that values such as the max scroll, estimated/virtual length,... can be computed quickly and without fail.
+Not only that, since the virtualized containers react to geometry changes (width/height changes), in terms of layout, only and only if the range of items to display also changes.
+This assumption is also broken by the aforementioned convention, because every time the table's width changes we must ensure not only that the last column is resized properly, but also the rows and their cells.
+All of this simply means: _potential performance issues_.
+There are indeed ways to mitigate it, let's analyze the situation by checking what needs to be updated and how:

+**Issues**
+1) **virtualMaxX:** we may assume the estimated width is simply `columnsNum * columnsWidth` but doing so will lead to an incorrect value in case the table's width is bigger.
+If we have 5 columns of 100px width each, and the table is 500px wide, the estimated width will be **600px** not 500px because the last column must be resized to 200px.
+2) **layoutColumns:** to ensure the last columns is sized correctly, every time the table's width changes we must invoke the `layoutColumns()` method.
+However, doing so is a waste, because technically we just have to resize the last column.
+3) **layoutRows:** as for the rows, there is no other way than resize all the rows in the viewport by calling `layoutRows()`.
+4) **layoutCells:** the `layoutRows()` invocation will also lead to the layout of all the cells, and this is also a waste because the only cells to resize are the last column ones.
+Hence, we need to perform a partial layout.

+**Solutions**
+1) We could modify the computation as follows `Math.max(tableWidth, columnsNum * columnsWidth)`.
+In **FIXED** layout mode, there is only one scenario for the last column to be bigger than the fixed size: when the table is bigger than `columnsNum * columnsWidth`.
+   In other words, if the table's width is greater than the estimated width, than that's our `virtualMaxX`.

+_**Note:** before invoking the layout methods, we must determine where and how to do it.
+There are two places that can catch such changes: the manager's `onGeometryChanged()` and the skin's listener.
+The issue about the first one is that it also triggers for height changes, so we may end up calling the layout methods when unnecessary.
+On the other hand the second place does not have such issue, but does not allow for easy customization on the user-end.
+**Ideally we should offer an in-between solution**._

+2) We could modify the method to accept an index parameter, which basically means we want to lay out the columns starting from the given index to the end given by the current columns range.
+If the index is -1 or outside the range, simply perform a full layout.
+This is also good to support partial layout for the **VARIABLE** layout mode.
+   Unfortunately, we can't retrieve the index of a column without relying on the too slow `indexOf()` method, so instead we have to pass the starting column as parameter, figure out it's index in a loop, and then use the index on the cells too.
+3) The only change we could make to the rows would be to bind their width to the table's width.
+However, it is not very useful.
+Since we need to identify such changes, and consequently trigger the layout methods (when needed), there is no benefit in automatizing it for the rows; after all, their layout method will also handle the cells.
+   For this reason, we should modify this method too to accept an index parameter which is going to tell us which cells need to be laid out, in other words, it would allow for a partial layout here too.
+4) Same 3, basically pass the index parameter here too and perform a partial layout when a full one is not needed.

 ### Variable layout mode